AdrianTF/wayfinders-API/README.md

 # Wayfinders NodeJS and Expres API Rest

 ## Description
-This project is a NodeJS and Express API Rest that was developed as a interdisciplinary project by three students of Multiplatform App Developement Vocation Training (DAM).
+This project is a NodeJS and Express API Rest that was developed as an interdisciplinary project by three students of Multiplatform App Developement Vocation Training (DAM).
 In addition, an Android app and a [Windows desktop app] have been developed together to make use of this API.

 The API serves as one of the integral components of the project, providing a robust and scalable backend system for handling various RESTful API endpoints.